Brian Loader: Recent work

 Research interest in the broader impact of new media upon democratic governance began with the publication of Digital Democracy: Discourse and Decision-Making in the Information Age (1999) following the first of several conferences devoted to this issue.
 The use of new media by social movements was first explored in Cyberprotest: New Media, Citizens and Social Movements (2004) with other European colleagues collaborating on a COST programme.
 Most recently, it was the focus of a conference on Networking Democracy held in Cluj, Romania where these themes were further developed in Social Media and Democracy: social media innovations in participatory politics (2012).

 The potential for new media to shape practices of social care both organisationally and individually has been a longstanding research area.
 He has been particularly interested in the use of ICTs in re-structuring health and social care organizations and professional practices.
 With colleagues on an ESRC funded project on Virtual Community Care the use of the Internet as a potential means of online social support revealed the effectiveness of social networking amongst informed participants for facilitating social support.
 It further foregrounded how such technologies could transform relations between professionals and clients.
 Digital Welfare for the Third Age (2009) developed these ideas on the basis of a UK Department of Health funded project into electronic service delivery for older people.

 Brian’s wider interest in social media and the Internet is facilitated through his editorship of the international journal Information, Communication & Society (iCS).
-Included in the prestigious Thompson Reuters Social Science Citation Index iCS is published in twelve issues annually.
+Included in the prestigious Thomson Reuters Social Science Citation Index iCS is published in twelve issues annually.
 This comprises several special issues including the best papers from both the annual conference of the Association of Internet Researchers and the American Sociological Association section on Communication and Information Technologies.
 Under Brian’s editorship iCS also hosts regular conferences around the world on a range of topics related to the social, cultural, political and economic influence of new media communications technologies.
 The most recent were A Decade in Internet Time at Balliol College, Oxford, and at York on The Co-Production of Knowledge.